Kenzouh/kenzo-cafe/README.md

 24. JavaScript Object Notation (json) = a lightweight, text-based data interchange format designed to be human-readable and machine-parsable.

 25. Hypertext Markup Language (HTML) = is the standard markup language for documents designed to be displayed in a web browser.

+26. Cascading Style Sheets (CSS) = is a style sheet language used for specifying the presentation and styling of a document written in a markup language such as HTML or XML.